renesas-rz/rzv_ai_sdk/Q04_fish_classification/etc/readme.md

 ```

 ## Application: Runtime Stage

+* Please note that the Host PC require internet connection to run the web application.

 * Get IP config of the RZ/V2L Board, Run the command on the RZ/V2L board terminal.